Brunei rolls out COVID-19 wristbands to deter quarantine violators - The Scoop

 Twelve people are in a critical condition and another 30 people require close observation in the intensive care unit.

-Another COVID-19 patient gave birth to a girl via caesarian section on Saturday, becoming the sixth person to deliver a baby at the National Isolation Centre.
+A COVID-19 patient gave birth to a girl via caesarian section on Saturday, becoming the sixth person to deliver a baby at the National Isolation Centre.

 YB Dato Dr Hj Mohd Isham said 187 or 1.8 percent of the 10,410 tests administered at the drive-thru swab centre in BRIDEX returned positive results since it started operations three weeks ago.